ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

 Versions
 ==============
 There have been many versions of this board and many clones.
 Best results, with no feature/performance impacts will be obtained boards which have solder jumpers for selecting "SBUS" or "PPM" RX input.
-This should be soldered to the "PPM" selection for ALL reciever types.
+This should be soldered to the "PPM" selection for ALL receiver types.
 ArduPilot will automatically detect and accept any supported format (SBUS/PPM/DSM/etc.) on the RX input with this jumper selection.
 In addition, be sure the board has a barometer, SD Card slot, and Current sense circuit.

 Board Connections
 ==================